KilianZimmerer/rfm/README.md

 Examples can be viewed in [./simulations/sim3](./simulations/sim3/).

-Then the simulation can be started with:
+The simulation can be started with:

 ```bash
 bash ./simulations/run.sh <SIM_DIR>